Operations

 ✔

-The Company completed self-assessments of Board performance in 2022 and reported the results to the Board of Directors at the second meeting in 2023 for review and improvement.
-The weighted average score for the overall performance of the board of directors is 4.74 out of 5.
-The weighted average score for the performance of the individual directors is 4.65 out of 5.
+The Company completed self-assessments of Board performance in 2024 and reported the results to the Board of Directors at the first meeting in 2025 for review and improvement.
+The weighted average score for the overall performance of the board of directors is 4.95 out of 5.
+The weighted average score for the performance of the individual directors is 4.90 out of 5.
 As demonstrated, the overall board’s operation has been effective.
-The weighted average score for the overall performance of the Compensation Committee and the Audit Committee’s is 4.83 out of 5.
-As demonstrated, the Compensation Committee and the Audit Committee are consistent with corporate governance, and effectively enhancing the functions of the Board of Directors.
+The weighted average score for the overall performance of the Compensation Committee is 4.99 out of 5 and the Audit Committee’s is 5 out of 5 and the Nominating Committee’s is 4.89 out of 5.
+According to the performance self-assessment of each functional committee, all functional committees comply with corporate governance and effectively enhance their respective functions.
+(Teble1,Page 26)

 None